ConstanceCode/creditpal-app/README.md

 # CreditPal App

-CreditPal is an intelligent, graph-powered credit and news analysis platform built using **Jaclang (Jaseci)** and a modern **Node.js + Vite + React** frontend stack.
+CreditPal is an intelligent, graph-powered credit and news analysis platform built using **Jaclang (Jaseci)** and Streamlit frontend stack.
 The project is designed as a learning-through-building system that combines graph programming, agents, and application logic to explore personalized information systems.

 ---